KohlbacherLab/dnpm-dip-deployment/README.md

 ##### Peer-to-Peer API
 ---------

-The setup varies depending on whether your site is connected to the "NGINX Broker" with inbound HTTPS or outbound-only HTTPS with the MIRACUM Polling Module, and whether you are connected to the Samply Broker.
+The setup varies depending on whether your site is connected to the "NGINX Broker" with inbound HTTPS or outbound-only HTTPS with the MIRACUM Polling Module, or whether you are connected to the Samply Broker.

 **Case: NGINX Broker with inbound HTTPS**